-Dated New York, December 14, 1889.

 HENRY H. PORTER, President,

 CHARLES E. SIMMONS, M. D., Commissioner,

 EDWARD C. SHEEHY, Commissioner,

 Public Charities and Correction.

-R MATERIALS AND WORK RE QUIRED IN ERECTING A HOSPITAL PAVILION FOR THE N. Y. CITY SYLUM FOR THE INSANE, WARD'S
+R MATERIALS AND WORK RE QUIRED IN ERECTING A HOSPITAL PAVILION FOR THE N. Y. CITY ASYLUM FOR THE INSANE, WARD'S

-SEALED BIDS OR ESTIMATES FOR THE SEALED BIDS OR ESTIMATES FOR THE aforesaid work and materials, in accordance with the specifications and plans, will be received at the office of the Department of Public Charities and Correction, No. 65 Third avenue, in the City of New York, until yes o'clock, Tuesday, December 31, 1880.
-The person or persons making any bid or estimate shall furnish the same in a sealed envelope, indorsed, "Bid or Estimats for Ward's Island Hospital," and with his or their name or names, and the date of presentation, to the head of said Department, at the said office, on or before the day and hour above named, at which time and place the bids or estimates received will be publicly opened by the President of said Department and read.
+SEALED BIDS OR ESTIMATES FOR THE aforesaid work and materials, in accordance with the specifications and plans, will be received at the office of the Department of Public Charities and Correction, No. 66 Third avenue, in the City of New York, until 9,30 o'clock, Tuesday, December 31, 1889.
+The person or persons making any bid or estimate shall furnish the same in a scaled envelope, indorsed, "Bid or Estimate for Ward's Island Hospital," and with his or their name or names, and the date of presentation, to the head of said Department, at the said office, on or before the day and hour above named, at which time and place the bids or estimates received will be publicly opened by the President of said Department and read.

-The BOARD OF PUBLIC CHARITIES AND CORRECTION RESERVES THE RIGHT TO REFECT ALL BIDS OR BESTMATES IF DEEMED TO BE FOR THE PUBLIC INTEREST, AS PROVIDED IN SECTION 64, CHAPTER 410, LAWS OF 1882.
+The BOARD OF PUBLIC CHARITIES AND CORRECTION RESERVES THE RIGHT TO REFER ALL BIDS OR ESTIMATES IF DEEMED TO BE FOR THE PUBLIC INTEREST, AS PROVIDED IN SECTION 64, CHAPTER 470, LAWS OF 1882.

-No bid or estimate will be accepted from, or contract awarded to, any person who is in arrears to the Corporation.
+No bid or estimate will be accepted from, or contract awarded to, any person who is in arrears to the Corporation upon debt or contract, or who is a defaulter, as surety or otherwise, upon any obligation to the Corporation.